irasponsible/cities2-flag-icons/README.md

 ### Manual Install

 Download and extract the zip file from [the releases page](https://github.com/irasponsible/cities2-flag-icons/releases).
-Then, add the files you want to the CustomThumbnails folder.
+Then, add the files you want to the `ModsData/AssetIconLibrary/CustomThumbnails` folder.

 Located here on Linux: